Dialog content starts

 Dialog content ends

-There has been a lot of debate regarding what a lab-crafted (also known as lab-created) diamond is and if it’s a “real” diamond.
+There has been a lot of debate regarding what a lab grown (also known as lab-created) diamond is and if it’s a “real” diamond.

 We imitate that same process in our lab using a High-Pressure High Temperature (HPHT) or Chemical Vapor Deposition (CVD) process.
 What starts as a diamond seed— a minuscule slice of a diamond— blossoms into a large, rough diamond as carbon atoms grow around it.
 These elegant pieces are grown in certified labs that use very limited energy and emit next to no emissions.

 Absolutely not.
-A diamond is made of carbon and cubic zirconia has zero carbon, making it much weaker and with different light performance than lab-crafted or natural diamonds.
+A diamond is made of carbon and cubic zirconia has zero carbon, making it much weaker and with different light performance than lab grown or natural diamonds.

 A lab-grown diamond is graded and certified using the same process as a mined diamond.
 Just like our mined diamonds, our lab-crafted diamonds are sent to a gem lab that specializes in grading diamonds.
 Each diamond is graded using the 4C’s (cut, clarity, color, and carat).
 Both are held to the exact same standards.
 (Learn more about the 4Cs.)